Wesleyan-Media-Project/issue_classifier/README.md

 Each of our repos belongs to one or more of the following categories:

 - Data Collection
-- Data Storage & Processing
+- Data Processing
-- Preliminary Data Classification
+- Data Classification
-- Final Data Classification
+- Compiled Final Data

-This repo is part of the Final Data Classification section.
+This repo is part of the Compiled Final Data section.

 ## Data